-Source: CKGSB Case Center and Center for Economic Research Source: CKGSB Case Center and Center for Economic Research This month, labor cost expectations fell slightly, from 72.1 to 69.8.
-The overall costs index fell similarly, from 71.2 to 68.1.
+Source: CKGSB Case Center and Center for Economic Research Source: CKGSB Case Center and Center for Economic Research This month, labor cost expectations rose from 68.4 to 70.4.
+The overall costs index rose similarly, from 65.2 to 71.9.
 The still high overall cost predictions mean most companies anticipate rising staff costs in the next six months, and the same is true for overall costs.
 Although high labor and overall costs increase pressure on companies' bottom lines, they do not necessarily mean a deterioration of business conditions in China over the next six months.
 It could also mean the economy is improving, as companies are pushed to spend more as demand warms up.
-When the economy is improving, company output or sales increase, and more people and materials need to be invested in production, which means operating conditions are on the up.
+When the economy is improving, company output or sales increase, and more people and materials are needed for production, which means operating conditions are on the up.
 When unit costs of production or sales rise, demand may have increased.
 Companies feel the impact of cost hikes, but this is mitigated by boosted sales.
 For specific data, see Figures 6 and 7.
 Let's look at price prospects.
-The consumer price index rose this month, from 49.2 last month to 50.8 (Figure 8).
-The producer price index also rose clearly this month, with an index of only 35.4 last month turning into one of 35.6 this month (Figure 9).
+The consumer price index rose this month, from 44.7 to 46.0 (Figure 8).
+The producer price index rose marginally this month, with an index of 35.6 this month from 35.4 last month (Figure 9), an improvement but at a very low level.
 Figure 8 Consumer Price Index